learngermanghana/sedifexbiz/README.md

 - Create a second project for production later (e.g., `sedifex-prod`).

 ### Workspace access records (Firestore)
-- Store workspace metadata in the `workspaces` collection inside Firestore.
+- Store workspace metadata in the `workspaces` collection inside your **primary** Firestore database.
 Each document ID should match the workspace slug used by the app.
 - Include fields such as `company`, `contractStart`, `contractEnd`, `paymentStatus`, and `amountPaid` to control access and billing state.
 - Dates should be saved as Firestore `Timestamp` values (or ISO-8601 strings if writing via scripts), and currency values should be saved as numbers representing the smallest currency unit (e.g., cents).